This easy sausage, egg and hash brown breakfast casserole is simple to make, and always a crowd-pleaser!

-- 1 medium white onion, peeled and diced
+- 1 medium white onion, diced

 - 3 cloves garlic, minced

 - 1 (20 ounce) bag frozen diced hash brown potatoes*, thawed

 - 2 cups shredded sharp cheddar cheese, divided

 - 1/3 cup milk

 - 1 teaspoon fine sea salt*

 - a few generous twists of freshly-cracked black pepper

 - toppings: thinly sliced green onions, sliced avocado and/or hot sauce

 - Prepare oven.
 Heat oven to 375°F.